rguerraZero/superset/docs/README.md

 # Welcome to Superset External

 This repository contains a copy of superset repo, to be compiled and used as a dependency for other projects.

 **Current Superset Version Used: 2.1.1, Updated By Guillermo Negrete**

-## Celery debugging

-1. Add `from celery.contrib import rdb; rdb.set_trace()` in the lines you wish the debugger to break.
-2. Run `> docker compose up superset-worker-beat superset-worker` to start docker compose with the workers.
-3. Search for celery worker id using `> docker ps`.
-4. Run `> docker exec -it <celery_worker_id> /bin/bash` to enter the worker container.
-5. Wait for logs in docker compose to show `Remote Debugger:6900: Waiting for client...`.
-6. At this point you can attach to the debugger using `> telnet 127.0.0.1 6907`.

-### Troubleshooting

-#### Report Schedule is still working, refusing to re-compute.
-This means that previous report is still running, and it will not allow to run a new one until the previous one is finished.

-This could happen if previous task exited unexpectedly, and the celery worker did not have the chance to update the status of the task.

-If this happens, you can manually update the status in using the following steps:

-1. Connect to superset database.
-2. Search for the task id in the table `report_schedule`
-3. Filter out logs from `report_execution_log` and column `state` to `Error` for any log that has the same `report_schedule_id` as the task id.
-   And its newer than timeout configured for the job.

 ## How to run